 Congress has mandated that the court's ADR programs be evaluated.
-To facilitate evaluation of the programs, Amediators, counsel, and clients shall must promptly respond to any inquiries or questionnaires from persons authorized by the Court. to evaluate the programs.
-Responses to such inquiries will confidential and will be used for research and monitoring purposes only.
+To facilitate evaluation of the programs, mediators, counsel, and clients must promptly respond to any inquiries or questionnaires from persons authorized by the Court.
+Responses to such inquiries will be confidential and will be used for research and monitoring purposes only.